alexcoppe/iSeqs/prj/bwa-mem-single-sample/README.md

 * processors: number of CPUs to be used

-* maxMemory: mx memory to be used (in bytes)
+* maxMemory: max memory to be used (in bytes)

 ### Results:

-The pipeline will produce a bam file called *mapping-sorted-rmdup-realigned-recal.bam* and a file called coverage-hist.txt with coverage statistics containing the following columns:
+The pipeline will produce a bam file called *mapping-sorted-rmdup-realigned-recal.bam* and a file called *coverage-hist.txt* with coverage statistics containing the following columns:

 1. A first column containing only the word all, it derives from the bedtools command used to produce the file.